nedzik/rally-on-gcp/python/readme.md

 python main.py scheduler
 ```

-## Getting a list of the Rally paths available in BQ dataset
+## Getting Rally paths available in the BQ dataset

 To filter data in BQ dataset or run Monte-Carlo forecasts, it is necessary to know which Rally path to apply.
 The script provides a utility mode for getting all paths available in BQ dataset: